-- 14. Plaintiff Randy Paugh ("Paugh") is an individual residing in Sausalito, California.
+14. Plaintiff Randy Paugh ("Paugh") is an individual residing in Sausalito, California.
 He purchased fairlife's Core Power milk products on a regular basis until early 2025 when he began to doubt the veracity of the representations made on fairlife's packaging and website based on social media discussions of the brand.
 Plaintiff Paugh purchased the products from Safeway grocery store and elsewhere on reliance on Defendants' representations of high levels of animal care and environmental sustainability.
-Plaintiff visited fairlife's website multiple times and relied upon the animal care and environmental sustainability claims made therein, as well as the fairlife name and representations made on the plastic bottle, including, but not limited to, the "recycle me" bottle label.
+Plaintiff Paugh visited fairlife's website multiple times and relied upon the animal care and environmental sustainability claims made therein, as well as the fairlife name and representations made on the plastic bottle, including, but not limited to, the "recycle me" bottle label.
 Plaintiff specifically continued to purchase the brand after reviewing and relying upon the claims made on the fairlife website and packaging under the reasonable belief that the animals were treated humanely and free from cruelty or neglect, and that the brand was environmentally sustainable.
 Had Plaintiff Paugh known the truth concerning Defendants' actual practices, he would not have purchased fairlife's products or would have paid less for them.
-As a result of Defendants' false, misleading, and/or deceptive marketing and representations, Plaintiff has suffered economic injury in the form of paying a premium price for fairlife's products under the false or mistaken belief that their purchase supported humane animal and environmentally sustainable practices. - The true name and capacities, whether individual, corporate, associate, 15. or otherwise, of Defendants Does 1 through 10, inclusive, are unknown to the
+As a result of the Defendants' false, misleading, and/or deceptive marketing and representations, Plaintiff has suffered economic injury in the form of paying a premium price for fairlife's products under the false or mistaken belief that their purchase supported humane animal and environmentally sustainable practices.

-- representative Plaintiffs, who therefore sue said Defendants by such fictitious names.
-Plaintiffs will seek leave of the Court to amend the Complaint to insert their true names and capacities instead of the Doe Defendants when the same becomes known to the representative Plaintiffs. - 16.
+- 15. The true name and capacities, whether individual, corporate, associate, or otherwise, of Defendants Does 1 through 10, inclusive, are unknown to the representative Plaintiffs, who therefore sue said Defendants by such fictitious names.
+Plaintiffs will seek leave of the Court to amend this First Amended Complaint to insert their true names and capacities instead of the Doe Defendants when the same becomes known to the representative Plaintiffs. - 16.
 Each of the Defendants is responsible in some manner for the violations of law, conduct, liabilities, harm, and/or damages alleged herein.
-Plaintiffs are further informed and believe, and based thereon, allege that all relevant times each of the Defendants acted in concert with and/or as the principal, agent, representative, employer, employee of each of the other Defendants, and within the purpose and scope of said relationships, and that each Defendant authorized, ratified, approved, and/or consented to the acts alleged herein of the other Defendants. - Defendant fairlife, LLC, sometimes spelled fa!rlife ("fairlife"), is a 17. dairy company and consumer facing brand whose principal place of business is Chicago, Illinois.
+Plaintiffs are further informed and believe, and based thereon, allege that all relevant times each of the Defendants acted in concert with and/or as the principal, agent, representative, employer, employee of each of the other Defendants, and within the purpose and scope of said relationships, and that each Defendant authorized, ratified, approved, and/or consented to the acts alleged herein of the other Defendants. - 17.
+Defendant fairlife, LLC, sometimes spelled fa!rlife ("fairlife"), is a dairy company and consumer facing brand whose principal place of business is

+Chicago, Illinois.
 Fairlife sells so-called "premiumized" milk and milk products at a higher price than traditional milk and milk products and milk alternatives such as almond and oat milk.
 Fairlife has two main product lines: its "filtered milk" line, which comes in 2%, whole, chocolate, and fat-free varieties in both large and small (14 oz.) bottles; and its Core Power line, which is higher in protein and comes in a variety of flavors and protein levels.
 Fairlife also produces other products, including ice cream.
 Fairlife is sold around the world and became a \$1 billion brand in 2021 and has been growing rapidly since that time.
-In December of 2024, Coca-Cola's CEO cited Coca-Cola and fairlife as being the two brands that added the most retail sales in the U.S. Fairlife was created and continues to advertise to consumers its brand identity and practices as constituting high levels of animal care and sustainability, including, but not limited to recyclability of its packaging. - Defendant The Coca-Cola Company ("Coca-Cola") is the co-founder 18. of fairlife, and acquired the remaining shares of fairlife in 2020, making fairlife currently wholly owned by Coca-Cola.
-Coca-Cola's final payment for the 2020
+In December of 2024, Coca-Cola's CEO cited Coca-Cola and fairlife as being the two brands that added the most retail sales in the U.S. Fairlife was created and continues to advertise to consumers its brand identity and practices as constituting high levels of animal care and sustainability, including, but not limited to recyclability of its packaging.